 Match penalties can be assessed by the referee when a player delibrately takes these kinds of penalties.
 However, sometimes players can commit the foul by accident when skating up behind a player and attempting to body check them.
 Even the best players in the game get accused of slew footing - Alex Ovechkin and Sidney Crosby for example in 2009 and 2010 in separate incidents.

 Although it is considered a severe penalty, there is often debate when slew footing penalties are examined for further suspension.
-Besides numerous small suspensions, a severe injury or suspension is rarely seen.
+Besides numerous small suspensions, a severe injury or long suspension is rarely seen.